 She would have to give Sylvis a good slap.
-Inias was a twit, but his words had cut too deep.
-The entire incident had already spread around the castle, and she'd been right there, witnessing the whole sorry spectacle from the yard.
+Inias may have been a twit, but his words had cut too deep.
+The entire incident had already spread like wildfire around the castle, and she'd been right there, witnessing the whole sorry spectacle from the yard.
 "Bastards..." she muttered as she traced her route on the map with a quill.
 With a rolling motion, she pushed it into the satchel attached to her chair.